 3 hours.
-Course serves as an introduction to the finance function of a business entity.
+An introduction to the finance function of a business entity.
 Specific topics to be studied include capital budgeting, cost of capital determination, sources of financing, leverage and its effect on the profits and risk of business, and managing the asset mix and capital structure of a business.

-Prerequisites: ACCT 271 Principles of Financial Accounting, ACCT 272 Principles of Managerial Accounting (may also be a co-requisite), BUSN 240 Statistics for Business and Economics, and ECON 202 Principles of Macroeconomics.
+Prerequisites: ACCT 271 Principles of Financial Accounting, ACCT 272 Principles of Managerial Accounting (may also be a co-requisite), ECON 202 Principles of Macroeconomics and a college level statistics course 200 level or higher.
+Students who've taken PSYC 240 or SOCI 340 must also have completed MATH 150 or higher, or have a SAT math score of 620 or higher or an ACT score of 28 or higher.